-- min_sleep: minimum sleep time between volume creation and deletion (in seconds) - max_sleep: maximum sleep time between volume creation and deletion (in seconds) - kwargs: optional args to create a volume
+Minimum sleep time between volume creation and deletion (in seconds)

+Maximum sleep time between volume creation and deletion (in seconds)

+CinderVolumes.create nested snapshots and attach volume [Scenario]

-CinderVolumes.create_nested_snapshots_and_attach_volume [Scenario] Create a volume from snapshot and attach/detach the volume min - minimum size volumes will be created as; max - maximum size volumes will be created as.
+Create a volume from snapshot and attach/detach the volume

-This scenario create volume, create it's snapshot, attach volume, then create new volume from existing snapshot and so on, with defined nested level, after all detach and delete them. volume->snapshot->volume->snapshot->volume...
+This scenario create volume, create it's snapshot, attach volume, then create new volume from existing snapshot and so on, with defined nested level, after all detach and delete them. volume->snapshot->volume->snapshot->volume ...